XredaX/Quran-Hadith-Poster/README.md

 - [Quran Pages Images Repository](https://github.com/zeyadetman/quran-pages-images) by zeyadetman

 ### Hadith Sources
 The Hadith content is carefully selected from authentic sources using the [Hadith API](https://api.hadith.gading.dev/)

+### Chrome Extension
+The automation is powered by [Fewfeed](https://fewfeed.com/) - a powerful Chrome extension for automated Facebook group posting